 Matese, A, and Di Gennaro, SF.
 Technology in precision viticulture: a state of the art review.
 International Journal of Wine Research.
 2015.
 7:69-81. doi.org/10.2147/IJWR.S69405 Siegel, J. Vineyard Automation Will Help Growers Survive Ongoing Labor Shortages.
 Wine Industry Network Advisor.
-June 24, 2022. ^{}Typical mechanization practices in common use are excluded, such as mechanical harvesting, mechanical leafing, mechanical pruning, etc. 1.18 Paper-Free LODI RULES Audit Bonus Point NEW for 2023 certification year A The farming operation is preparing for the next on-site LODI RULES audit to be conducted paper-free, with all information shared electronically. +1 (bonus) В 3.
+June 24, 2022. ^{}Typical mechanization practices in common use are excluded, such as mechanical harvesting, mechanical leafing, mechanical pruning, etc. 1.18 Paper-Free LODI RULES Audit Bonus Point NEW for 2023 certification year A A. The farming operation is preparing for the next on-site LODI RULES audit to be conducted paper-free, with all information shared electronically. +1 (bonus) I 3.
 The farming operation is not preparing for the next on-site LODI RULES audit to be conducted paper-free.
 0 Companion Information Scope: The entirety of the vineyard operation submitted for LODI RULES certification.
 Purpose: To award participants who create less waste and use less paper than occurs with a typical paper audit.
 Verification: Visual inspection of paper-free, electronic audit documents submitted for on-site audit.
 References:

 Decisive Farming.
 5 Key Advantages of Digitizing Your Farm Records.
 Precision Ag - Data Management.
 February 26, 2020. precisionag.com/digital-farming/5-key-advantages-of-digitizing-your-farm-records/ Saiz-Rubio, V, and Rovira-Más, F. From Smart Farming towards Agriculture 5.0: A Review on Crop Data Management.
 Agronomy.
 10(2): 207.
 2020.
-1.19 The Carbon Cycle NEW for 2023 certification year The expression and/on forming amounting annulayoes are trained on the earliest expression YES = 1 The owner(s) and/or farming operation employees are trained on the carbon cycle.
-NO = 0 Companion Information Scope: The entirety of the vineyard operation submitted for LODI RULES certification.
+1.19 The Carbon Cycle NEW for 2023 certification year The owner(s) and/or farming operation employees are trained on the carbon cycle.
+YES = 1 NO = 0 Companion Information Scope: The entirety of the vineyard operation submitted for LODI RULES certification.
 Purpose: To award participants who empower themselves and their employees with carbon knowledge to make educated, environmentally friendly farming decisions.
 Verification: Visual inspection of carbon cycle training materials and/or training records.
 Resources/References: